hansalemaos/stl_pretty_print/README.md

 #include "prettyprint.hpp" //include the library

 int main() {
-	// I asked ChatGPT to generate some random nested data structures
+	// I asked ChatGPT to generate some random nested data structures to test the code

 	// Simple vector of integers
 	std::vector<int> vec1 = { 1, 2, 3, 4, 5 };